*This post may contain affiliate links. Please read our disclosure for more info.

 Already there are clear signs that the reef is regenerating.
 Hopefully in 5-10 years time, these reefs will be humming with life all over again.

-5) They are Focused on Providing Eco-friendly Tours
+5) They are Eco-certified and Focused on Providing Eco-friendly Tours

 Another thing that I like about Whitsunday Sailing is that they care about the environment.